 Although the situation is fluid, the countries worst hit by the COVID-19 pandemic are by now well known.
-In Asia, China and Iran have so far recorded the most cases.
-In Europe, Italy is at the center of the outbreak, and of course the United States in North America.
 How does this look though when accounting for population size?

-Using Johns Hopkins University and World Bank figures, this infographic takes the ten most-affected countries in terms of total cases and calculates the rate per one million inhabitants.
-Using this measure, Switzerland has the most severe rate with 1,387 cases - now higher than Italy.
-The United States, the country with the most cases, still has a relatively low figure in comparison, 263.
+Using Johns Hopkins University and World Bank figures, this infographic takes countries with a population of at least four million and over five thousand confirmed cases and calculates the rate per one million inhabitants.
+Using this measure, Chile has by far the most severe rate with 14,736 cases, followed by Kuwait and Peru.
+The United States, now approaching three million total cases, is fourth with 8,200 per million people.

 Of course, the number of actual cases in a country is going to be higher than official figures show, with testing rates also varying dramatically.
 As with all figures relating to confirmed cases, they should be treated with caution.